 ./ess-activate-replicas.bat

-Show the generated Azure Blob storage Shared Access Signature URL
+- Show the generated Azure Blob storage Shared Access Signature URL:

 ./ess-show-sas-url.bat